 Our hope is to prepare students for their unique opportunities that await them after high school for both college and career.

-The Snowline’s School District's Career Technical Education Department will provide high-quality CTE programs and pathways that prepare all students to be "College and Career Ready."
-We will partner with all community stakeholders including businesses, parents, students, higher education institutions, MDCP, and other agencies to create a positive impact in every student's education.
+The Snowline School District's Career Technical Education Department will provide high-quality CTE programs and pathways that prepare all students to be "College and Career Ready".
+We will partner with all community stakeholders including businesses, parents, students, higher education institutions, MDCP, and other agencies to create a positive impact on every student's education.

 Snowline participates in 3 Student Organizations (CTSO's):